videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/react-native-android-sdk.md

 :::caution

-- If you are using Windows machine, make sure to include the **double-quotes** while installation.
+- If you are using a Windows machine, make sure to include the **double-quotes** while installation.

 - If you are facing `Error: unable to get local issuer certificate`, below is the solution for the same